vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 ### How the fee is derived
 The liquidity orders submitted are sorted into increasing fee order so that the lowest fee percentage bid is at the top, and the highest is at the bottom.

-The market's 'winning' fee depends on the liquidity commitment of the market (target stake) and the amount committed from each bidder.
+The market's 'winning' fee depends on the liquidity required for the market (target stake) and the amount committed from each bidder.
 Vega processes the LP orders from top to bottom, adding up the commitment amounts until it reaches a level equal to, or greater than, the target stake.
 When that point is reached, the fee that was provided with the last processed liquidity order is used.

 Initially, before a market opens for trading, the target stake is zero, as it's not possible to have a position on a market that's not opened yet.
 Hence by default the market's initial liquidity fee is the lowest proposed.